lextm/jekyll-theme-chirpy/_posts/2013-4-28-a-better-obfuscar-side-project.md

 permalink: /snmp-pro-a-better-obfuscar-side-project-ec176ca6a7c3
 excerpt_separator: <!--more-->
 ---
 Open source developers of .NET platform should not care much about obfuscation of the assemblies, as they even have the source code publicly available.
 However, if an open source project begins the commercialization, an obfuscator is needed to encrypt the secrets of the code base.
-That’s what this blog post is going to talk about.
+That's what this blog post is going to talk about.
 <!--more-->

 # What is Obfuscation?
 Simply speaking, after obfuscation the assembly becomes harder to understand.
-It won’t stop anyone from decompiling it via ILSpy or any similar decompilers.
+It won't stop anyone from decompiling it via ILSpy or any similar decompilers.
 It just makes the decompiled result strange enough.
 What about an example?

 Download JustDecompile from Telerik.com.
 Decompile itself to a project with source files.